navdeep545/CRUD/readme.md

 # FastAPI CRUD

-This is a basic CRUD (Create, Read, Update, Delete) application built using FastAPI, SQLAlchemy, and PostgreSQL.
+This is a CRUD (Create, Read, Update, Delete) application built using FastAPI, SQLAlchemy, and PostgreSQL.

 ## Tech Stack